Test Your Knowledge

 How will I be notified of a decision?

-Upon review and selection, Buckle Up for Life will send all partnership notifications to the email address provided at the beginning of the application.
+Upon review and selection, Buckle Up for Life will send all partnership notifications to the email address provided on each application.
+Notification dates are available on our Become a Partner page.

 Will I receive feedback on my application if it is denied?